wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 WSO2 ensures data at rest is encrypted using cloud service provider (CSP) technologies, including disk and database encryption.
 These mechanisms typically utilize AES-256 encryption to provide robust security.

 #### How are Secrets encrypted?
-Secrets are encrypted using cloud service provider (CSP) managed keys and securely stored in key management services, such as Key Vaults.
+Secrets are encrypted using cloud service provider-managed keys and securely stored in key management services, such as Key Vaults.
 These services ensure robust encryption, centralized management, and controlled access to sensitive data.

 ### Are application service users stored securely?
 Choreo ensures that application service users are stored and managed securely by leveraging trusted and industry-standard identity providers.
 * **User Authentication**: Choreo primarily authenticates users through well-established social logins, such as Google, GitHub, and Microsoft, ensuring the security of user credentials.
 Additionally, Choreo supports [Enterprise ID logins](#), allowing seamless integration with your organization's identity provider for Single Sign-On (SSO).
 This means the complexity of password management is handled by the chosen identity provider, not Choreo itself, minimizing security risks.
 * **API Consumer Authentication and Authorization**: Choreo uses [Asgardeo as the default external identity provider](#) (IDP), which can be used to securely manage end-user identities.
 If you prefer to use an external IDP like [Azure Active Directory](#), Choreo allows flexible integration, ensuring that user management and authentication are securely handled by the respective external IDP.
 * **User Tokens**: The Choreo Console stores the tokens in the browser's session storage and uses them to authenticate the user with the backend services.
 Choreo CLI persists the tokens in an encrypted file in the local machine's file system.
 The key to decrypt the tokens is stored in the system's Keychain.
-Choreo VSCode Extension uses the Choreo CLI to manage the tokens and invoke backend services.
+The Choreo VSCode Extension uses the Choreo CLI to manage the tokens and invoke backend services.

 By utilizing these secure, trusted identity providers and protocols, Choreo guarantees that user data is securely managed, reducing the risk of unauthorized access.